 Esports betting in the UK is a bit more controlled and progressive than it is in some other countries, as it has been welcomed and incorporated into the wider online sportsbook industry.
 If you’ve never before placed an online bet on any sport, then online sportsbooks are essentially internet versions of the Ladbrokes and Coral shops that are staples of British high streets up and down the country.

-To keep up with demand, a great many ‘traditional’ online sportsbooks have chosen to incorporate esports betting into their platform, offering you the chance to bet on a number of popular esports and leagues.
+To keep up with demand, a great many ‘traditional’ online sportsbooks have chosen to incorporate esports betting into their platform, offering you the chance to bet on a number of popular esports and leagues, often including COD, LoL, and Hearthstone betting.
 As we mentioned above, some of the biggest betting brands to currently offer esports betting include Bet365, 888sport and William Hill.

 If you’re completely new to esports betting, then using one of these big name betting sites is a pretty good place to start.
 Why?
 Because they are trusted and licensed operators that makes life easy for beginners.
 When starting out with esports, or any type of sports betting you want to first of all make sure you’re safe and secure, before you move on to understanding the odds and placing your first bet.
 Big name UK betting brands offer you the chance to do just that.